BabakAkbari/GTASim/README.md

 ### Setting up a server

 Follow the instructions in the link to [set up your FXServer](https://docs.fivem.net/docs/server-manual/setting-up-a-server/).
 You can install FXServer on both [Windows](https://docs.fivem.net/docs/server-manual/setting-up-a-server/#windows) and [Linux](https://docs.fivem.net/docs/server-manual/setting-up-a-server/#linux).
-Throughout this instruction we assume that we are using Windows to run the server.
+Throughout this instruction, we assume that we are using Windows to run the server.

 After you set up the server, you need to clone GTASim in your resources under the path `FXServer\server-data\resources\[local]` and run the server.